Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

                 failureReason: { ... },
               }
             }
+          ],
+          // Information about any storage migrations that have occurred.
+Omitted if it would be empty.
+          migrations: [
+            // See the section on the `migrations` array for detailed documentation on what may appear here.
+            {
+              type: <string identifier>,
+              // per-type data
+            }
           ]
         }],
         // The "node type" as reported by the token server.
 This will not change